Skip to Content

 • Drunk or Impaired Driving: Drivers under the influence of alcohol or drugs pose a serious risk to everyone on the road, including bicyclists.
 Impaired drivers may have slower reaction times, impaired judgment, and reduced coordination, all of which increase the likelihood of an accident.

 If you’ve been injured in a bicycle accident caused by one of these or other factors, you may be entitled to compensation.
-A Michigan bicycle accident lawyer at Grewel Law can help investigate the cause of the accident and determine liability.
+A Michigan bicycle accident attorney at Grewal Law can help investigate the cause of the accident and determine liability.

 Who is Liable for a Bicycle Accident?